tylermercer/personal-website/src/posts/obligatory-hello-world.md

 ---
-title: Obligatory "Hello, World!"
+title: Obligatory “Hello, World!”
 Post
 description: An introduction to this blog, why I am starting it now, and some thoughts about blogging in general
 date: 2023-03-11
 ---